 Finally, Gail decided to elevate her support and join the Clarissa Manuel Foundation (CMF) in the Fall of 2018.
 In 2018, Gail began as a Board of Director and worked as the recording secretary.
 She looks forward to helping CMF continue to grow, thrive and make a difference as the Grant Writing and Oversight Committee Chair.

 Liza Jenkins was born in St. Croix, U.S.V.I., but raised in Sunny Southern California.
 She earned her Bachelors of Arts in Applied Mathematics with a Computer Science emphasis from the University of California, Riverside.
 Liza is currently employed as a Senior Software Engineer at Raytheon Intelligence and Space where she has worked for the past 20 years.
 Liza has been affiliated with several notable organizations including NSBE, SWE, Black Girls Code, founding member of the Young Engineers and Scientist Network, Tucson Chapter, founding member of the Clarissa Manuel Foundation and a member of Delta Sigma Theta Sorority, Incorporated.
 She has been an avid volunteer in the community and has contributed to multiple charitable organizations for over 25 years.
 She also volunteers her time abroad at orphanages for children with disabilities.
 "Monetary donations are absolutely a need and help to organizations that give back, however donating your time and connecting with people leaves a lifetime impact on both you and the people you serve."
-In her free time she enjoys Netflix with the family at home.
+In her free time she enjoys hiking, archery, and spending time with her family.

 Nyeshia Lewis is the Events and Programs Director for the 2019 fiscal year.
 She currently reside in Long Beach, CA. and have been an active financial member of the Board of Directors for The Clarissa Manuel Foundation since August 2018.